Javascript is required

 鄭仲迪

-To Our Students: You Can Go Further Than You Think
+To Our Juniors: You Can Go Further Than You Think

 A few words for you:

 • Master the fundamentals.
-Whether it’s editing, lighting, cinematography, or scriptwriting, solid skills prepare you for when opportunities come.
+Editing, lighting, cinematography, screenwriting—solid basics help you seize opportunities when they come.

 • Cross-disciplinary skills are your advantage.
-Understanding XR, interaction, coding, 3D, or sound design makes your work more competitive.
+In today’s media landscape, XR, interactivity, programming, 3D, sound design—any of these can make your work more competitive.

-• Attitude outweighs talent.
-Rejection and revision are part of every creator’s journey.
-Persistence and output will make your voice heard.
+• Attitude matters more than talent.
+Rejection, revisions, and criticism are part of a creator’s daily life.
+Only perseverance and continuous output will let your voice be heard and seen.